Yasasvani/Data-Science-Assignments/Assignment_13/README.md

 ## Overview

-This project aims to predict the presence of heart disease using a machine learning model trained on a dataset of patient characteristics and medical history.
+This assignment aims to predict the presence of heart disease using a machine learning model trained on a dataset of patient characteristics and medical history.
 It utilizes a Decision Tree Classifier to classify patients based on risk factors and predicts the likelihood of heart disease.
 The project includes data exploration, preprocessing, model training, evaluation, and hyperparameter tuning.

 ## Dataset

-The dataset used for this project is the "Heart Disease Dataset" and it contains the following features:
+The dataset used for this assignment is the "Heart Disease Dataset" and it contains the following features:

 - **age:** Age of the patient
 - **sex:** Sex of the patient (Male/Female)